Richard Schweiker: Political legacy

 During his tenure in public service, Schweiker was an ardent supporter of a volunteer army.
 He coauthored the book How to End the Draft, eventually used as the blueprint for shifting the country to a fully volunteer army.
 He also pushed for the Schweiker Act of 1965, which gave cash awards to military personnel who suggested money-saving ideas, ultimately resulting in savings of more than $1 billion to taxpayers.

 As ranking Republican on the Senate health subcommittee, Schweiker worked on legislation to combat diabetes, cancer, heart disease, sickle cell anemia, and lead paint poisoning.
 He focused heavily on diabetes and authored bills creating the National Commission on Diabetes Advisory Board, pushing for passage of the National Diabetes Act in 1972.
 Those efforts led to increased federal funding for diabetes programs and were a prototype for legislatively constructing a research effort across all National Institutes of Health operations and the Centers for Disease Control.
 Some who worked with Schweiker or benefited from his initiative called him the "Patron Saint of the Pancreas" for his devotion to the cause.

 Later life and death

 From 1983 to 1994, Schweiker served as president of the American Council of Life Insurance, now known as the American Council of Life Insurers.
-He retired and lived in McLean, Virginia.
+He lived in McLean, Virginia, for many years.
+At the time of his death, he lived with one of his daughters in Herndon, Virginia.
+He also owned a home in Ocean City, New Jersey.

 On July 31, 2015, Schweiker died of complications from an infection at the AtlantiCare Regional Medical Center in Pomona, New Jersey.